1ogicbr0/Embedded-System-Digital-Themometer/README.md

 # Embedded-System-Digital-Themometer
 Digital Themometer for measuring Thermistor + using push buttons.
-> An Electrical Engineering Project.
+> An Electrical Engineering Project :).
 We were supposed to read thermistor display reading on thermometer.
 # Components:
   * MCU (pic16f882)